Heriot-Watt U PhD Studentships: 2 in Languages & Intercultural Studies 2024 (Scotland)

 Work for CID:

 Anastasia Karakitsou wrote KC89: Xenophobia, as well as a guest post on Xenophobia vs. intercultural dialogue, and was interviewed about xenophobia.
 She has translated KC2: Cosmopolitanism, KC6: Intercultural Capital, KC8: Public Dialogue, KC14: Dialogue, KC15: Cultural Pluralism, KC16: MigrationKC19: MulticulturalismKC25: Metacommunication, KC27: GlobalizationKC33: Moral Conflict, KC34: World Englishes, KC38: Boundary ObjectsKC40: English as a Lingua Franca, KC46: Politeness, KC51: Critical Discourse Analysis, KC52: Harmony, KC53: Conflict Management, KC54: Critical MomentsKC55: Stereotypes, KC76: Intercultural SustainabilityKC77: Negotiation and KC89: Xenophobia into Greek.
-She also serves as a reviewer for Greek.
+She also has served as a reviewer for Greek.